← Back to .knowledge

 Docs-only copy editBuild search if knowledge docs changed.No module repair unless behavior claims changed.

-Source file changedRun sync and rebuild routing.Recheck module card if summary mentions that path.
+Source file changedRun sync and rebuild routing.Recheck the module summary if it mentions that path.

 Tests changedRun sync and note changed evidence.Update evidence if test expectations changed.

-Merge across modulesRun full doctor and routing rebuild.Review repair queue and Inspector.
+Merge across modulesRun the full .knowledge health check and rebuild routing.Review follow-up work and Inspector.

 // quick FAQ